berlinplan/berlinplan.github.io/readme.md

 > - app

-How  Islamization of Europe be stopped?
+## How to stop the Islamization of Europe?

-Until 2050 Sweden can have 31% Moslems bis 2050 Germany 20%.
-In Big Cities Like Berlin, Düsseldorf or Köln the Number could be 60% (127) (128) Islamic Sharia in Berlin as concept of Islam could be good possible (130)
-Not Only in Europe, in India, USA, China and even Sub-Saharan Countries, Islam is the Most Growing religion in the World.
-(129)
-Which Solutions big Nations tried Against Growth of Islam?
+> Sweden could have a Muslim population of 31% by 2050, while Germany's could be 20%, and in big cities such as Berlin, Düsseldorf, or Köln, this number could rise to 60%.
+It's possible that the concept of Islamic Sharia could gain traction in Berlin as a reflection of the growing Muslim population.
+This growth in Islam is not limited to Europe, as it is currently the fastest-growing religion in India, the USA, China, and Sub-Saharan countries.
+(127,128,129,130)

+#### How have big states attempted to curb the growth of Islam?

-• China - Hormone Therapy of Moslems like Chinese Uyghur genocide (131)
+- China: Hormone therapy of Muslims(Chinese Uyghur genocide) (131)
-• Indian Anti-Muslim Laws (New Citizenship Law, Disturbed area Act. ghettoize Moslems.
+- India: Anti-Muslim Laws.
+New Citizenship Law, Disturbed Area Act. ghettoize Muslims.
 (132) (133)
-• USA Muslim-ban!
+- USA: Muslim-ban!
 (134)
-• Anti-Islam Laws of some EU countries France, Belgium (135) Before Fight it, question : why Islam is growing?
+- The European Court has allowed bans on religious dress in countries like Austria, Belgium, and France, where the hijab and niqab have been prohibited (135)

+#### Why is Islam the world's fastest-growing religion?

-The growing number of Muslims is mainly due to higher birth rates in Muslim families, not new converts to Islam (136) How we could have Stable Marriages and Families in order to Fight Islam?
+> The growing number of Muslims is mainly due to higher birth rates in Muslim families, not new converts to Islam (136)

-Families are important to society because they are the foundation of a civilization and its values.
-(124) (123)
+#### What role do stable marriages and families play in countering the expansion of Islam?

+> Society's values and civilization depend on families' foundational role (124) (123)

-• Almost 50 percent of all marriages in the United States will end in divorce or separation.
+-Almost 50 percent of all marriages in the United States will end in divorce or separation.
-• Researchers estimate that 41 percent of all first marriages end in divorce.
+-Researchers estimate that 41 percent of all first marriages end in divorce.
 • 60 percent of second marriages end in divorce.
 • 73 percent of all third marriages end in divorce.
 • 15 percent of adult women in the United States are divorced or separated today, compared with less than one percent in 1920